-TO: NYSE American Listed Company Executives
+- TO: NYSE American Listed Companies

-FROM: NYSE Regulation
+- FROM: NYSE Regulation

-RE: Listed Company Compliance Guidance for NYSE American Issuers
+- RE: Listed Company Compliance Guidance for NYSE American Issuers

-DATE: January 31, 2024
+DATE: January 30, 2025

-Each year, the staff of NYSE Regulation prepares a guidance memo regarding important rules and policies applicable to companies listed on NYSE American ("NYSE American" or the "Exchange").
-We encourage you to provide a copy of this memo to appropriate executives and outside advisors who handle matters related to your listing on NYSE American.
-Please do not hesitate to contact the staff with any question or concern you may have.
+Each year, NYSE Regulation staff prepares a guidance memo addressing certain rules and policies applicable to companies listed on NYSE American ("NYSE American" or the "Exchange").
+Staff encourages you to provide a copy of this memo to appropriate executives (including compliance personnel) and outside advisors who handle matters related to your listing on NYSE American.
+Please do not hesitate to contact the staff with any questions you may have.

-This memo describes new information immediately below, with important reminders in the sections that follow.
-Please note that this memo is applicable to all listed issuers, with any rule or policy differences for Domestic vs. Foreign Incorporated Issuers ("FIIs") identified within.
+This memo details new information immediately below, with important reminders in the sections that follow.
+Please note that this memo is applicable to all listed issuers, with any rule or policy differences for Domestic versus Foreign Incorporated Issuers ("FIIs") identified within.

-A complete text of Exchange rules can be found online in the NYSE American Company Guide ("Company Guide").
+The complete set of Exchange rules can be found online in the NYSE American Company Guide ("Company Guide").